 A study was recently undertaken by DWS to consider augmenting the raw water supply to Greytown from Craigieburn Dam.
 Subsequently a licence of 12.3 M l /day has been approved for this purpose.
-The construction of the pipeline from Craigieburn Dam to Greytown, is currently in progress.
+The construction of the pipeline from Craigieburn Dam to Greytown, has been delayed as a result of community dissatisfaction and insufficient funding.
 Plans are also in place to upgrade the WTP by an additional 7 M l /day to a total design capacity of 13 M l /day.
 The construction of the upgrade to the WTP is on hold indefinitely, subject to funding.